Joe-Cao/Calibrating-the-Heston-Model-for-Option-Pricing/README.md

 merge_optsum_zips.py is used to combine all files named Optsum_YYYY-MM-DD; each archive contains option quotes for a single quoted date.

+## Arbitrage check:

+For the source data, we checked the following discrete no-arbitrage conditions: bid ≤ ask; vertical spreads; butterfly convexity; calendar monotonicity; and put–call parity.
+We identified regions that potentially violate these conditions (and thus admit arbitrage) and computed their proportions.
+See diagnostics_heston_qc.py for details.

 2. For each day, we test whether market prices of European calls and puts satisfy static no-arbitrage conditions.

 3. Point picker: Given an expiry date and strike price, we select the nearest available market quote for subsequent calibration.